 Types of Resumes

-- A chronological resume shows your experience in chronological order and is best for those with plenty of experience.
+1. A chronological resume shows your experience in reverse order of time and is best for those with plenty of experience.

-- New graduates and those with little experience may want to use a functional resume.
-A functional resume puts the focus on the skills you have that are appropriate for the position.
+2. New graduates and those with little experience may want to use a functional resume.
+This type of resume focuses on skills you have that are connected to the position.

-- A combination resume is a combination of the chronological resume and the functional resume.
+3. A combination/hybrid resume is a blend of a chronological and functional resume.

 When creating your finance resume, concentrate on your skills, education, and accomplishments.